 Seth and Caotico both argue that, since the players don’t know what’s down each passage, it doesn’t matter if you rob them of agency.
 But this brings up a larger issue: if the players don’t have any inkling what’s down passage A versus passage B, they don’t have much agency in the first place.
 This is common in dungeons with a random or nonsensical layout, and it’s something to be careful of—and usually avoid.

 Look for ways you can give the heroes a hint about what’s down either passage.
 It’s okay for it to sometimes be a toss-up, but other times it should be hinted at what’s to be found (either in terms of monster encounters or types of room) down one passage or even both.
-Thinking, “The great hall is probably this way; there’s no telling what’s down the other way,” is a valid choice for the players.
+If they’re looking at a wide corridor vs a narrow one, thinking, “The great hall is probably this way; miscellaneous small ones are are probably what’s down the other way,” is a valid choice for the players.

-An ogre in a dungeon can seem pretty innocuous, but imagine the worst cast scenario: the GM decides that, no matter what course of action the heroes take, and no matter how successful they are, the evil tyrant will destroy their stronghold to set up the big finale of the campaign.
-Here again, the players have no idea what consequences their actions will bring, so what’s the harm in saying that these are the consequences no matter what?
+An ogre in a dungeon can seem pretty innocuous—it’s easy to imagine a dungeon full of ogres—but imagine the worst case scenario: the GM decides that, no matter what course of action the heroes take to avoid it, the evil tyrant will destroy their stronghold to set up the big finale of the campaign.
+Here again, the players have no idea what consequences their actions will bring, so what’s the harm in saying, “these are the consequences (no matter what)”?
 That should pretty obviously be a huge cheat that makes the players’ actions meaningless.
 And cheating is cheating whether or not the other side ever learns about it.

 Never Say Never